-Angels have flown in from everywhere.
+Since that night, angels have flown in from everywhere.
 The biggest, strongest one my son, who flew in that night from San Francisco.
 This morning he said, “Let’s put in the air conditioner, it’s hot,” and he lifted the heavy thing up and carried it to the window like Superman.
 He takes on the now-daunting task of driving the car, solves dense, zenlike riddles like where we should take a walk.

-My daughter’s swift and penetrating brain uplifts and supports me on blessed whatsapp video calls from Argentina.
+My daughter’s swift and penetrating brain uplifts and supports me on whatsapp video calls from Argentina.
 Friends are ready to fly, drive to my side.
 The wild flower seeds I scattered last week are now tiny green shoots that have decided to live and grow.

 I will grieve the absence of Terry’s time, presence and attention, the easy pleasure and affection of his company, withdrawn abruptly and not at all like a heart attack.

 What I most dread now is a world devoid of men.
 Writing groups and conferences, hiking groups, classes for this and that, meditation sanghas, yoga class are almost entirely women.
-In the choir, the women are singing tenor and sometimes the steady reassuring rumble of a bass is missing entirely.
+In the choir, the women are singing tenor and sometimes the steady reassuring rumble of a bass is missing.
 We have come to thrive on a world of women, the ladies cheering and waving their hands in joy that the group is “all girls.”
 Something is out of balance when the men stay home.